 In 1952, the IIRB was legally constituted as a non-profit organisation with its official seat in Brussels.
 English, French and German were the official languages of IIRB.
 The office moved to Göttingen in 2006, while the IIRB's seat remained at Brussels.

-In 2016, the General Assembly of the IIRB decided that the working language will be English only in future.
+In 2016, the General Assembly of the IIRB decided that the working language will be English in future.